Select Page

 Nest and roost debris

-• A nest debris (below left) is a layer of pellets produced in the nest that have been accidentally trampled and squashed (whilst soft) into a compacted mass.
+• A nest debris (first image below) is a layer of pellets produced in the nest that have been accidentally trampled and squashed (whilst soft) into a compacted mass.
 The individual pellet shapes are generally lost as they become amalgamated however there may be pellets from later roosting on top of a nest debris.

-• A roost debris (below right) is a loose collection of pellets that has been deposited in or under a roost (e.g. in a tree cavity or on the floor of a building beneath a perch).
+• A roost debris (second image below) is a loose collection of pellets that has been deposited in or under a roost (e.g. in a tree cavity or on the floor of a building beneath a perch).
 Because the pellets dry individually with little or no trampling the debris looks like a pile or layer of individual pellet shapes and has little or no compaction.

 A disassembled Barn Owl nestbox showing a compacted nest debris.